Theme dependent image

 II.
 Basics of RC

-Chapters 3–8 cover core concepts and practical methods of RC.
-Chapter 3 walks you through implementing an echo state network (ESN) to explain RC’s basic mechanism.
+Chapters 3–8 cover the core concepts and practical methods of RC.
+Chapter 3 walks you through implementing an echo state network (ESN) to explain the basic mechanism of RC.
 Chapter 4 explains practical approaches to hyperparameter tuning commonly used in RC.
 Chapter 5 introduces key concepts and analysis methods from nonlinear dynamical-systems theory and uses dynamical analysis to evaluate reservoirs.
 Chapter 6 shows how to evaluate reservoir memory by implementing memory capacity (MC).
-Chapter 7 presents information processing capacity (IPC), an extension of MC that provides a broader measure of a reservoir’s information-processing ability.
+Chapter 7 presents information processing capacity (IPC), an extension of MC that provides a broader measure of reservoir information processing.
 Chapter 8 covers closed‑loop control, where the reservoir output is fed back into its input for control tasks.

 Note: the latter part of Chapter 7 includes compute‑intensive steps that may run very slowly on CPUs.
 In Colab, enable a GPU runtime (Change runtime type) to accelerate execution.
 Colab offers limited free GPU time.